 I have a love/hate relationship with Google Analytics.
 First, it took me a while to understand what it’s all about and honestly; I still feel overwhelmed when I log onto their site.

 It can also become an obsession that can lead you down a negative path, especially in the early days.
 The results can make you feel hopeless one day but inspired by the next morning when you see them improve.

 But the good thing about Google Analytics is that it provides you with the important data that you need to know about your blog.
 It illustrates the who, what, when, and where of the people visiting your blog.

 Just don’t obsess over numbers.
 Period.

 Want to know how to get more traffic to your blog?
-Grab a copy of Blogging Success; it's FREE!
+Check out this post on 20 ways to get traffic to your blog!

 7. Other Bloggers

 It may sound cheesy, but other bloggers can be one of the best free resources that are available.
 It’s always good to make “blogging buds” with some of the other bloggers out there because you can help promote each other, swap guest posts, and share experiences with each other.

 Not sure where to find other bloggers?
 Check out this list, it contains 15 Facebook Groups for WordPress bloggers.